Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Experiment

-In Table~\ref{tab:logic_result}, we observe even for the best-performing metric, there are a substantial number of failure cases across each subset.
-Through manual inspection, we conjecture that these failures may stem from three main factors: (1) the LLM can remain highly confident even when making errors; (2) the identification of the earliest error step by GPT-5.2 is not perfectly accurate; and (3) there exist multiple, or even many, uncertainty locations within a response.
-Although the first wrong step often exhibits higher scores than its neighboring tokens, it does not consistently rank among the highest-scoring positions.
+Table~\ref{tab:math} and Table~\ref{tab:bbh} report the successful detection rate in both token-level and sentence-level scope for MATH (300 wrong responses) and Big-Bench~Hard (500 wrong responses) respectively.
+From the results, we can see the perturbation-based methods have clear and consistent advantage over all baselines.
+Comparing the two perturbation-based methods, Adv.~Pert.~demonstrates better stability and stronger performance than Rand.~Pert.
+However, we observe even for the best-performing metric, there are a substantial number of failure cases across each subset.
+Through manual inspection, we conjecture that these failures may stem from possible reasons: (1) the model can remain highly confident even when making errors; (2) a single response may contain multiple uncertainty points, and the first erroneous step does not consistently receive the highest scores; (3) most importantly, our metric only reflects uncertainty in the pathway choices (see the theoretical analysis in Section~\ref{sec:geo}), but such uncertainty does not necessarily lead to incorrectness.

+For baselines, we notice that TokUR yields generally better result than other token-level baselines, suggesting weight perturbation may also be effective for this task.
+Besides, the successful rate of Graph Uncertainty (multiple-sampling) is usually low, as it may struggle to pinpoint the origin of the errors (it will also flag the later steps after the first wrong sentence).
+Comparing different LLMs, we find the performance of our methods in Qwen is relatively lower comparing to other LLMs.
+In our following discussion in case studies, we find this may be due to that Qwen inherently has a higher variability in word/pathway selection compare to other models.